 Lamb Chop, the sock puppet this recipe.
 The flavor and tenderness compared to a nice tenderloin steak.

-I think lamb tends to get a bad rap for it’s distinct musky taste and constant comparisons to beef.
-Here’s the thing though, lamb loin chops prepared medium rare in a cast iron skillet with cognac butter sauce is a delicious, melt in your mouth method to preparing lamb.
+I cook my lamb chops just like I cook a steak.
+Pan-fried medium-rare using a cast-iron skillet with cognac butter sauce.
+It’s a delicious, melt in your mouth method to preparing lamb.
 I think I’d take it over a grilled NY strip steak.
 It’s much more flavorful and tender.

 - 4 lamb loin chops